christensenjo/la-clippers-data-visualization/questions.md

 - Javascript: Learned JS in high school and have built multiple web applications across different fields.
 - Vue/Nuxt: Recently spent a year and a half at Maiden Voyage building web applications whose frontends were in Vue.
 Have built multiple Nuxt side projects in my free time.
 - Python: About half of my college courses at USU were in Python, and I've built a couple of web apps in Django.
 School experience with Pandas and numpy for scientific computing and machine learning.
 - Java: About the other half of my college courses at USU were in Java.
-I completed an internship at HealthCatalyst in a team building Java Spring Boot web apps.
+I completed an internship at FamilySearch in a team building Java Spring Boot web apps.
 - PHP/Laravel: Learned PHP in high school and spent a year and a half at Maiden Voyage building full-stack web apps with Laravel backends.
 - Git version control
 - TailwindCSS